 Truly was a trip of a lifetime!

 I just wanted to thank you for arranging an incredible kayak trip for my sister and I — it truly was a trip of a lifetime!
 Peter was an incredible guide who was so helpful and informative plus we were blessed with amazing wildlife to watch and perfect weather.
-It could not have been better.
+It could not have been… Read more “Truly was a trip of a lifetime!”

 Noelle